alvitesg/advanced_python_calculator_midterm/README.md

 '''Logging Utility Creating a logging utility plugin involves setting up a centralized logging mechanism that other parts of your application can use for logging messages.
 This plugin will configure Python's built-in logging module according to your application's needs.
 Here's how you can structure and implement the LoggingUtility class within the app/plugins/logging_utility/_init_.py '''

+# This setup uses a RotatingFileHandler to ensure that the log files rotate when they reach a specified size, keeping the disk usage in check.
+Logging messages are formatted to include the timestamp, logger name, log level, and message.
+Logging is configured to write both to a file (for persistence) and to the console (for immediate feedback during development or monitoring).
+This approach provides a centralized and flexible logging mechanism, making it easy to log messages from anywhere in your application using Python's built-in logging module.

 # B. Description of how you used environment variables and link to your code to illustrate.

 # C. Explain and link to how you are using logging.